Posted on May 21, 2012

 - Single Purchase: Handgun purchases are limited to one handgun per permit.

 Illinois – License to Purchase or Possess: In Illinois, no person may acquire or possess any firearm or ammunition without a valid Firearm Owner’s Identification (FOID) card.
 Each applicant for a FOID card is required to complete an application and “submit evidence” to the Department of State Police (DSP) that she or he is not a prohibited purchaser.
-The DSP conducts an automated search of its criminal history record information files and those of the Federal Bureau of Investigation, including the National Instant Criminal Background Check System (NICS), and of the files of the Department of Human Services relating to mental health and developmental disabilities to obtain any felony conviction or patient hospitalization information which would disqualify a person from obtaining or require revocation of a currently valid FOID card.23 The DSP has the authority to revoke a FOID card if the holder becomes a prohibited purchaser.
+29 The DSP has the authority to revoke a FOID card if the holder becomes a prohibited purchaser.
+Effective January 1, 2014, a private person who sells or transfers a firearm must contact DSP to verify the validity of the purchaser’s FOID card.

-- Duration: FOID cards are valid for five years from the date of issue.
-Effective June 1, 2008, FOID cards will be valid for ten years.24
+- Duration: FOID cards are valid for ten years from the date of issue.

 - No Limit on Number of Firearms Purchased: Illinois does not impose any limit on the number of firearms that may be purchased by the holder of a FOID card.